mpierro3/KnightShock/docs/index.md

 # KnightShock

+!!! warning
+    KnightShock is currently in alpha; therefore, its interface is not guaranteed to be stable.

 KnightShock is a shock tube experiment planning and data analysis Python package developed at Vasu Lab at the University of Central Florida.